Ilona-Shulha/taskify/README.md

 On the tasks page, the tasks of the selected project are loaded.
 There is a chart displaying the current project's tasks by status.
 Sorting and filtering functionalities are also implemented here and persist after page reloads using localStorage.
 A modal window is used for adding and editing tasks.

+A mock server has also been created to support the development process.

+## Launching the project

+For mockserver launching:

+- Open "mockserver" directory -> npm i -> npm start

+For project launching:

+- In root directory -> npm i -> npm run dev

 ## Project Setup

 ```sh